uranerd/uranerd/README.md

 Hello there, I’m @uranerd.
-Right now I am interested in coding.
+Right now I am learning logical redstone in minecraft
-I’ve currently decided that hacking in a block game is worth doing/coding.

 <!---
 uranerd/uranerd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.